djeada/Frontend-Notes/notes/10_testing.md

 ## Levels of Testing

-1. **System Tests**:
+I. System Tests:

 - Check the system as a whole, ensuring that all integrated components work smoothly together.
 - Often requires the complete application and environment setup.

-2. **Integration Tests**:
+II.
+Integration Tests:

 - Verify that different parts of the application work together seamlessly.
 - Can be between different software components or between software and hardware components.

-3. **Unit Tests**:
+III.
+Unit Tests:

 - Examine individual units or components of a software to ascertain if they function correctly.
 - Typically, a unit is the smallest part of the software that can be tested in isolation.

 ### Unit Testing in Depth

 Unit tests aim to verify each part of the software by isolating it and proving that it functions correctly on its own.

-**Benefits**:
+I. Benefits:

 - Quickly locate and fix bugs during development.
 - Facilitate code refactoring, ensuring new changes don't introduce bugs.
 - Improve code design by making developers write testable code.

-**Frameworks**:
+II.
+Frameworks:

 1. **MochaJS**: A flexible test framework that supports multiple assertion libraries.
 2. **Jest**: Developed by Facebook, it comes with built-in assertions, spies, and mocks.